briansimiyuj/doctor-appointment-app/README.md

   #### Doctor UI For Left Hero

     1. Create heroContent file that will contain content for patient and doctor UI
+    2. Fill in the content for the doctor UI in left hero component based on the heroContent file

     2. Create a Speciality Menu component and mount it on Home page
         a.
 Add speciality data and create a card for each speciality.